nokobear/git-test/README.md

 # git-test
-This is my test repository to test how to use git and github effectively.
+How to use git effectively.
+(This is my memo.)

 ## git frontends
 - browser (github)